 What is the course about?

 The most successful characters are those that come alive in the imagination, those so embodied it feels as though they could walk off the page into reality.
 For better or worse, when these characters act, things happen and readers pay attention.
-In this course you'll learn how to generate that power, using discussion and guided exercises to create characters that bring complexity and forward momentum to your stories.
+In this short course you'll learn how to generate that power, using discussion and guided exercises to create characters that bring complexity and forward momentum to your stories.

 Students say: "I've gained a good grasp of the essentials needed when focusing on character and character-driven narratives"; "I loved the exercises and the handouts"; "I feel thoroughly engaged and inspired to write"; "Fabulous!" .

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.